IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/low-resource.md

 There are two main region divisions of Quechua known as Quechua I and Quechua II.
 This data set consists of two main types of Quechua spoken in Ayacucho, Peru (Quechua Chanka ISO:quy) and Cusco, Peru (Quechua Collao ISO:quz) which are both part of Quechua II and, thus, considered “southern” languages.
 We label the data set with **que** - the ISO code for Quechua II mixtures.

-IWSLT participants may obtain the public Quechua-Spanish speech translation dataset along with the additonal parallel (text-only) data for the *unconstrained* task at no cost here: <a href="https://github.com/Llamacha/IWSLT2025_Quechua_data">IWSLT 2025 QUE-SPA Data set</a>.
+IWSLT participants may obtain the public Quechua-Spanish speech translation dataset along with the additonal parallel (text-only) data for the *unconstrained* task at no cost here: <a href="https://github.com/johneortega/IWSLT2026_Quechua_data">IWSLT 2026 QUE-SPA Data set</a>.
 IWSLT particpants should feel free to use any publicly available data for the *unconstrained* task.
 This includes a data set of nearly 50 hours of fully transcribed Quechua audio from previous shared tasks along with the introduction of a new data set this year which is about 8 hours of synthetic (post-edited) translations.
-For assistance with the data sets, please email j.ortega@northeastern.edu and rodolfojoel.zevallos@upf.edu.
+A new addition this year is a *Quechua Collao* dataset which contains 15 hours of ASR data with Spanish translation.
+For assistance with the data sets, please email j.ortega@northeastern.edu.

+### Catalan to English (ca-en)
+Catalan (català) is a Western Romance language which has approximately 4.1 million L1 speakers and more than 10 million people who can speak the language across its territories.
+It is spoken primarily in Catalonia, the Valencian Community, the Balearic Islands, and parts of Aragon in Spain, as well as in Andorra, where it is the sole official language.
+Catalan is also spoken in parts of southern France (Northern Catalonia) and in the city of Alghero in Sardinia, Italy.

+In Catalonia, the Valencian Community, and the Balearic Islands, Catalan is co-official with Spanish and is widely used in education, media, and public administration.
+It is recognized as a regional or minority language in several European regions and has the ISO 639-1 code ca.

+IWSLT participants may obtain the public Catalan-Spanish speech translation dataset at no cost here: <a href="https://github.com/rjzevallos/IWSLT_2026_Catalan_Dataset">IWSLT 2026 QUE-SPA Data set</a>.
+IWSLT particpants should feel free to use any publicly available data for the *unconstrained* task.
+For assistance with the data sets, please email rodolfo.zevallos@bsc.es.

 ### Yoruba to English (yor-eng)